fabriciofx/fake_https_server/README.md

 Fake Https Server is a package to create auto assigned HTTPS and HTTP servers to use with tests.
 Useful to tests web scrapers and https or https clients.

-## How create auto assigned certiticates
+## How create auto assigned certificates

 Follow `docs/receita-servidor-cliente-ssl.md` recipe.